Ectosymbiosis: Mutualism

 Mutualism is a form of ectosymbiosis where both the host and parasitic species benefit from the interaction.
 There are many examples of mutualistic ectosymbiosis that occur in nature.
 One such relationship is between Branchiobdellida and crayfish in which the Branchiobdellida acts as a bacterial gut cleaner for the crayfish species.
 Another example is the iron-oxide associated chemoautotrophic bacteria found crusted to the gills of Rimicaris exoculata shrimp that provide the shrimp with vital organic material for their survival while simultaneously supporting the bacteria with different organic material that the bacterial cannot produce itself.
-Groups of organisms, that is greater than a single pair of a host and parasite, can also form mutualistic ectosymbiotic interactions.
+Groups of organisms – greater than a single pair of a host and parasite – can also form mutualistic ectosymbiotic interactions.
 Bark beetles can work in a dynamic mutualistic fashion with fungi and mites attached to their exoskeletons, both of which feed off of trees to provide vital energy to the beetles while the beetles provide necessary organic material to the fungi and mites to survive.
 In this case, the relationship between the fungi and mites is functional because while both do the same job, they are optimally functional at different temperatures.

-Mutualist interactions can be evolutionary unstable because of the constant battle to maximize one's self-benefits.
+Mutualistic interactions can be evolutionarily unstable because of the constant battle to maximize one's self-benefits.
 This is due to the limited benefits offered to both the parasite and the host, with the possible outcome for at least one of the species to die out if the other species begins to take advantage of the other.
 In the case that the mutualistic behavior persists for enough generations, the dynamic can evolve into parasitism, which is a more stable dynamic due to the increased benefit to the parasite that propagates the behavior.
 In this case the parasite takes advantage of the previously mutualistic host and parasite dynamic, gaining greater benefits for itself.

 Parasitism

 Parasitism is a form of symbiosis in which one species benefits from the interactions between species while the other organism is actively harmed.
 This is the most common form of ectosymbiotic interactions.
-One of the many examples of ectosymbiotic parasites includes head lice in humans, which feed off of the blood of humans by attaching to the scalp of a humans head.
+One of the many examples of ectosymbiotic parasites includes head lice in humans, which feed on blood by attaching to a human's scalp.
 Additionally, mature Branchiobdellida bacteria act as a nutrient thief in the gut of crayfish species to exist.
 In these cases, the head lice and the Branchiobdellida are both parasites interacting with host species.